widelands/widelands/doc/sphinx/source/themes.rst

 When working with :doc:`richtext <autogen_auxiliary_richtext>` it is recommended to use the theme styles.
 Look at :doc:`autogen_styles` to access the styles within richtext.

-A theme's directory needs to use the following directory structure:
+The following directory structure is recommended for a theme's directory:

 * base_directory/
     * init.lua